Tys0nus/ENPM661-Project3.2-A_star-Path-Planning_TurtleBot3_Robot/README.md

-# A-star for Non-holonomic Constraints
+# A-star for Robot with Non-holonomic Constraints
 This project implements the A* algorithm to find the optimal path for a robot with non-holonomic constraints, specifically a differential drive robot with 8 action sets for movement.

 # Part 1: